Wzhang3912/Classifying-Recipe-Popularity-and-Rating-with-Imbalanced-Data/index.md

 ### Feature Engineering

-We perform the following feature engineering steps to transform our vairables before fitting into our model.
-We use RobustScaler instead of StandardScaler on most numerical column because there exist extreme values in those columns.
-RobustScaler use the median instead of the mean while scaling the data.
+We perform the following feature engineering steps to transform our variables before fitting them into our model.
+We use RobustScaler instead of StandardScaler on most numerical columns because there exist extreme values in those columns.
+RobustScaler uses the median instead of the mean while scaling the data.

 <br>

 **Quantative Feature**:

 `minutes`, `protein`, `sodium`, `saturated_fat`, `total_fat`, `carbohydrates`
-- Type: quantative continuous
+- Type: quantitative continuous
 - Feature Transformation: use RobustScaler to reduce the impact of outlier

 `n_steps`, `n_ingredients`
-- Type: quantative discrete
+- Type: quantitative discrete
 - Feature Transformation: passthrough

 `time`
-- Type: quantative
+- Type: quantitative
 - Feature Transformation: extract year, month, and day from `submitted` timestamp column

 <br>